abarker/abarker.github.io/content/understanding_python_imports.rst

     import my_package.foo.foo_var as fv # Also FAILS!

 The first import works because `from` imports are allowed to import attributes from the namespaces of packages and modules.
-But bare `import` statements cannot be used to import attributes from the namespace of packages and modules;
-they always use dotted paths which correspond to files and directories in the filesystem, not things inside modules.
-So the second import fails.
-Renaming doesn't help, so the third import also fails.
+But the second import fails because bare `import` statements cannot be used to import attributes from the namespace of packages and modules.
+Bare `import` statements can only be passed dotted paths, which correspond to files and directories in the filesystem but not things inside modules.
+Renaming doesn't change that, so the third import also fails.
 This holds even when the expression `my_package.foo.foo_var` is usable in Python expressions.

-Another thing you cannot do is to assign Python variables as aliases to dotted paths.
+Another thing you cannot do is assign Python variables as aliases to dotted paths.
 So, while it seems like it would be convenient, this code does not
 work: